Skip to content

 Does this include Amazon PPC ad spend?

 No — ad spend is separate.
-Most profitable FBA sellers run 10-15% of revenue in Amazon PPC.
-Subtract that percentage from monthly profit for an ads-included picture, or use the ROAS calculator for ad-specific analysis.
+A commonly cited range for Amazon PPC spend is 10-15% of revenue.
+Subtracting that percentage from monthly profit gives an ads-included picture; the ROAS calculator covers ad-specific analysis.

 What is a good net margin on Amazon?